osisoft/AVEVA-Adapter-BACnet-Docs/V1/Installation/Install PI Adapter for BACnet using Docker.md

 Complete the following to run the container:

-1. Use the docker container image `bacnetadapter` previously created.
+1. Use the docker container image `bacnetadapter` created previously.
-2. Type the following in the command line (you may need to use the `sudo` command):
+2. Type the following command line (you may need to use the `sudo` command):

 	```bash
 	docker run -d --network host -v /bacnet:/usr/share/OSIsoft/ bacnetadapter
 	```

 The default port `5590` is accessible from the host and you can make REST calls to the BACnet adapter from applications on the local host computer.
-In this example, the data is written to a host directory on the local machine, `/bacnet`rather than the container.
+In this example, the data is written to a host directory on the local machine `/bacnet` rather than the container.
 You can specify any directory.

 ### Port number change